Endangered Instruments

 Strings

-The Viola is similar to the violin and is played in the same way.
-The viola has four strings but is larger and produces a deeper sound than the violin.
-As well as being an important part of the orchestral string section, the viola is a popular solo instrument in chamber music.
+Viola The Viola is similar to the violin and is played similarly.
+It has four strings but is larger and produces a deeper sound than the violin.
+In addition to being an important part of the orchestral string section, the viola is a popular solo instrument in chamber music.

-The largest member of the string family, the double bass produces the lowest notes of the orchestra’s string section.
+Double bass The largest member of the string family, the double bass produces the lowest notes of the orchestra’s string section.
 Like the cello, it’s played upright, but the bassist usually stands or perches on a high stool.
-It can be played with a bow but in some types of music, such as jazz and swing, the strings are usually plucked with the fingers.
+It can be played with a bow, but the strings are usually plucked with the fingers in some types of music, such as jazz and swing.

 Woodwind

-The oboe is a double-reed instrument, consisting of a long wooden tube that flares out at the end.
+Oboe The oboe is a double-reed instrument with a long wooden tube flaring out at the end.
 The oboe has a range a little lower than that of the flute.
-It’s a key part of the orchestral woodwind section and is also a solo instrument in its own right.
+It’s a crucial part of the orchestral woodwind section and a solo instrument in its own right.

-The clarinet is a versatile woodwind instrument.
-Its warm tone and expressive capabilities are suited to a variety of musical styles, including classical and jazz.
+Clarinet The clarinet is a versatile woodwind instrument.
+Its warm tone and expressive capabilities suit a variety of musical styles, including classical and jazz.

-The largest instrument of the woodwind family with the lowest pitch, the bassoon uses a double-reed, made from two pieces of cane tied together.
+Bassoon The largest instrument of the woodwind family with the lowest pitch, the bassoon uses a double reed made from two pieces of cane tied together.